Naveenanandhan510/M3_WIPER-CONTROL-SYSTEM/5_Report/readme.md

 * In CODE BLOCKS you can also RUN the program in both LINUX and WINDOWS.

-## CONCLUSION

-* Wiper system is controlled by using STM32 and ARM based microcontroller.

-## REFERENCE

-* Referred push button to control the LED's of STM32.

-* Surefed in internet regarding CODING.

 ## ADVANTAGES

 * It helps in saving money by switching off the irrigation system when it rains.
 This saves money by cutting off bills on electricity consumption.